Budapest How to Move

 BUDAPEST HOW TO MOVE BY BUS AND TRAM

 Buses and trams are interconnected with the metropolitan system.
-The road line is extremely efficient: we distinguish buses that perform regular service with timetables from 04 in the morning to 23 numbered up to 199; then there are the xpress lines, marked by the letter "E"After the number: these are vehicles that do not make all the stops; those with the letter A, are means that make a shorter route than normal.
-There are also buses that perform night service (numbered over the 900), often with a path adjacent to the metro, running from midnight to 04: 00 in the morning.
-Finally, there are buses with numbers between 300 and 899: these are suburban buses managed by Volán.
+The road line is extremely efficient: we distinguish buses that perform regular service with timetables from 04 in the morning to 23 numbered up to 199; then there are the xpress lines, marked by the letter "E"After the number: these are vehicles that do not make all the stops; those with the letter A, are means that carry out a path shorter than normal.

 As for trams, we invite you to consult our special section at this link.